How to Use Amazon Product Inserts in 2023

-Bonus gifts (like an extra battery or replacement piece) are a great thing.
+Bonus gifts, like an extra battery or replacement piece, are great.
 To surprise your buyer with unique box inserts is something they appreciate.
 Double point to it is an accessory to the product included.

-Don't Get Married To One Type of Box Insert
+Do Not Get Married to One Type of Box Insert

 There are many potential strategies when selecting the correct box insert.
-One approach might work well for one product, while another method may work better.
-It's up to you to run those tests to find out what works.
+For instance, one approach might work well for one product, while another method may work better for the other.
+So, it is up to you to run those tests to ascertain what works best.

 Include QR Codes